Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Abstract

 \section{Abstract}

-The application of Unbiased Learning to Rank (ULTR) is widespread in modern systems for training unbiased ranking models from biased click logs.
-The key is to explicitly model a generation process for user behavior and fit click data based on examination hypothesis.
-Previous research found empirically that the true latent relevance can be recovered in most cases as long as the clicks are perfectly fitted.
+Unbiased Learning to Rank (ULTR) aims to train unbiased ranking models from biased click logs, by explicitly modeling a generation process for user behavior and fitting click data based on examination hypothesis.
+Previous research found empirically that the true latent relevance is mostly recoverable through click fitting.
 However, we demonstrate that this is not always achievable, resulting in a significant reduction in ranking performance.
-In this work, we aim to answer if or when the true relevance can be recovered from click data, which is a foundation issue for ULTR field.
-We first define a ranking model as identifiable if it can recover the true relevance up to a scaling transformation, which is enough for pairwise ranking objective.
-Then we explore an equivalent condition for identifiability that can be novely expressed as a graph connectivity test problem: if and only if a graph (namely identifiability graph, or IG) constructed on the underlying structure of the dataset is connected, we can guarantee that the relevance can be correctly recovered.
-When the IG is not connected, there may be bad cases leading to poor ranking performance.
-To address this issue, we propose two methods, namely node intervention and node merging, to modify the dataset and restore connectivity of the IG.
-Empirical results obtained on a simulation dataset and two LTR benchmark datasets confirm the validity of our proposed theorems and show the effectiveness of our methods in mitigating data bias when the relevance model is unidentifiable.
+This research investigates the conditions under which relevance can be recovered from click data in the first principle.
+We initially characterize a ranking model as \textit{identifiable} if it can recover the true relevance up to a scaling transformation, a criterion sufficient for the pairwise ranking objective.
+Subsequently, we investigate an equivalent condition for identifiability, articulated as a graph connectivity test problem: the recovery of relevance is feasible if and only if the \textit{identifiability graph} (IG), derived from the underlying structure of the dataset, is connected.
+The presence of a disconnected IG may lead to degenerate cases and suboptimal ranking performance.
+To tackle this challenge, we introduce two methods, namely \textit{node intervention} and \textit{node merging}, designed to modify the dataset and restore the connectivity of the IG.
+Empirical results derived from a simulated dataset and two real-world LTR benchmark datasets not only validate our proposed theory but also demonstrate the effectiveness of our methods in alleviating data bias when the relevance model is unidentifiable.